Beer lovers out there!

 Oktoberfest in neighboring countries

-Even if you can't make it to Germany, you can still participate in Oktoberfest in neighboring countries.
+Even if you can't go to Germany, you can still participate in Oktoberfest in neighboring countries.
 Below are some of the most popular Oktoberfests in neighboring countries.

 Switzerland – Zurich (Zurich Oktoberfest)